CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/Securing.md

 ![image](/images/269.png)

 Your object will be attached to the bed securely.
+Move to the [Spindle Warmup](https://cid.friendscentral.org/cnc/warmup/index.html) section to begin your cutting process.
 Once you are done cutting, simply pull the tape off of the bed and your object.